 The College provides access to a wide-range of software packages, and applications, including high speed Internet access across our three locations.
 All students receive email accounts.
-Most classes provide support resources through the College’s online course management system.
+Most classes provide support resources through the College's online course management system.
 The College provides over 700 computers for educational use by students and faculty.
-There is limited wireless connectivity to the Internet.
+There is wireless connectivity to the Internet across campus.

 Physical Plant and Equipment

-The Wye Mills campus occupies a 170-acre site with 12 buildings that includes a gymnasium, library, state-of-the art regional performing arts center, higher education center, and childcare facility.
-The College operates centers in Cambridge and Easton and offers courses at local schools and community centers throughout its five-county service area.
+The Wye Mills campus occupies a 170-acre site with 12 buildings that includes a health professions and athletics center, learning resource center, regional performing arts center, higher education center, and childcare facility.
+The College operates a center in Cambridge and offers courses at local schools, community centers and other locations throughout its five-county service area.

 Chesapeake College believes in the philosophy of equality of opportunity, treatment, and benefits for all students and employees regardless of race, color, religion, national origin, age, gender, disability, or sexual orientation.

-If there is inaccurate information on this page, please send corrections or comments to Kimberly Miller
+If there is inaccurate information on this page, please send corrections or comments to Vincent Maruggi

 P.O Box 8